 Study and Examination Regulations

 Study and examination regulations (SPO) (German and English versions) deal with judicial matters concerning your study course.
-For more information please turn to the pages of the legal department.
+For more information please turn to the pages of the legal department for statutes of this course.